- This topic has 13 replies, 5 voices, and was last updated 2019-03-04 at 02:36 by Ashish Dalela.

 In many New Age and Eastern philosophy circles we hear ultimate goals such as “merging into the Oneness” or “being one with the Universe”.
 There is, of course, the Advaita Vedanta school where the goal of spiritual life is also presented as an impersonal state of being.
 Why are people so attracted to these concepts, as opposed to the personalist schools which speak of a Supreme Being that is personal as the ultimate goal?
 I understand that, philosophically speaking, the arguments of these schools are not so strong, but my interest is why people are so attracted to them?
 What is behind this fascination with impersonalism?
 Isn’t the soul ultimately personal?
 Then why does it desires impersonalism?
 Frankly, it sounds as a form of spiritual suicide.

-- This topic was modified 4 weeks ago by csbegu.
+- This topic was modified 1 year, 4 months ago by Ciprian Begu.

 The personality of the soul comes from ananda or pleasure, and this pleasure is created from desires or what we call likes and dislikes.
 Different people have different likes and dislikes and our personality is created from the hierarchy of these likes and dislikes.
 The hierarchy means we prioritize some likes and dislikes over others.
 In all religious and spiritual philosophies this desire is considered ‘evil’ and the cause of material bondage.
 This is in a way true, because material desires are indeed the cause of our attraction to the material world.
 Therefore, in all religions asceticism is encouraged, which basically means to renounce all your desires.
 Renunciation or asceticism is considered the fundamental distinction between religion and materialism.